 Combining the method with SIPs has become very popular in recent years.
 SIPs panels consist of two layers of oriented strandboard (OSB) bonded around an inner core of insulating material.
 They are manufactured in a factory, cutting down on building time and labour on site, and the controlled environment means they’re finished to excellent specifications.

 Some oak frame specialists supply their own proprietary wraparound panels using alternative materials, such as natural insulation.
 These options can provide equally impressive performance.

 “An appropriately designed and manufactured walling and roofing system will ensure the dwelling achieves good airtightness,” says David Grey from Oakwrights.
 The company recently completed the UK’s first oak frame Passivhaus (a standard requiring exceptional levels of insulation and airtightness).

 “The oak structural frame will shrink and move during the natural drying process,” says David.
 “So allowing the frame to settle independently from the insulated wall and roofing system maintains the performance of the building on an ongoing basis.”

 The quality of craftsmanship will play a crucial role when it comes to maximising the energy efficiency of your new home.
 “Airtightness is achieved through a combination of good design, appropriate materials and excellent construction detailing methods,” says Merry Albright from Border Oak.

 “The most important thing is to educate the team on site, as even the most airtight building envelope can be ruined by a misplaced pipe hole or bad taping.”

 A wide range of internal layouts is possible thanks to the sizeable beams – you can specify trusses up to 10m for domestic purposes – as well as the incorporation of steel in some designs.
-“Oak frame lends itself to both small and large open-plan spaces,” says Andy.
-“However, very big areas will need intermediate posts to support the spans.”
+So you can create both small and large open-plan spaces; although very large rooms and zones will need intermediate posts to support the spans.